nik-hz/codemath/readme.md

 ## Datasets

--   For now we are using the python state changes from here: https://www.kaggle.com/datasets/frasergreenlee/python-state-changes
+-   For now, we are using the python state changes from here: https://www.kaggle.com/datasets/frasergreenlee/python-state-changes

 ## Setup

-Download the datasets and put them in a datasets/ dir in the root of the project.
-You can then run the code in utils to setup the json version.
+Download the datasets and put them in the dataset/ dir in the root of the project.
+You can then run the code in utils to set up the json version.